Dr. phil. Elisabeth Reichel

-A. Elisabeth Reichel is Assistant Professor of American Studies (Akademische Rätin) at the Institute for British and American Studies, University of Osnabrück.
-She has held research and teaching positions at the universities of Basel, Bern, Mannheim, and Bonn, and has been Visiting Scholar at Dartmouth College and Georgetown University.
-Her PhD thesis was awarded the Faculty Award 2019 by Basel's Faculty of Humanities and Social Sciences (CHF 5'000).
+A. Elisabeth Reichel is Assistant Professor of American Studies (Akademische Rätin) at the Institute for British and American Studies, Osnabrück University.
+She has held research and teaching positions at the universities of Basel, Bern, and Mannheim, and has been Visiting Scholar at Dartmouth College and Georgetown University.
+Her PhD thesis was awarded the 2021 Prize for the Best PhD Thesis in English Literary and Cultural Studies (2015-2020) from the European Confederation of Upper-Rhine Universities (EUCOR) and the Faculty Award 2019 of Basel's Faculty of Humanities and Social Sciences.
 She has successfully applied for large researcher grants, such as a mobility fellowship from the Swiss National Science Foundation (USD 50'700).

-She is the author of Writing Anthropologists, Sounding Primitives: The Poetry and Scholarship of Edward Sapir, Margaret Mead, and Ruth Benedict, which is forthcoming with University of Nebraska Press in August 2021.
-Her second book project explores the literary history of economic liberalism with a focus on US-American utopian literature since the mid-twentieth century.
+She is the author of Writing Anthropologists, Sounding Primitives: The Poetry and Scholarship of Edward Sapir, Margaret Mead, and Ruth Benedict (University of Nebraska Press, 2021), which is available on Project Muse (Gold open access): https://muse.jhu.edu/book/84467.
+Her second book project explores the relationship between neoliberal thought and American utopian literature of the mid-twentieth century.

 Curriculum Vitae: CV_Reichel, A. Elisabeth.pdf